 - Fossify Gallery – Image Viewer

-- mpv – Media Player
+- mpv – Video Player

 - MuPDF viewer – Document Viewer